w3roman/docker-php/README.md

 make php8.2 # will execute app.php using version 8.2
 make php8.3 # will execute app.php using version 8.3
 make php8.4 # will execute app.php using version 8.4
+make php8.5 # will execute app.php using version 8.4

 make php # will execute app.php using all versions above
 ```